WolffunGame/UnityUIManager/README.md

 #### Features
 * You can create pages, modals, tabs and their transitions easily and flexibly.
 * Manage screen lifecycle and memory from load to destroy.
-* Separated workflow with animators for complex screen transition animations.
+* Separated workflow from animators for complex screen transition animations.
-* Well-separated library with no extra functions (ex.
+* Well-separated library from no extra functions (ex.
 GUI library, state machine).
-* And standard features such as history stacking and click prevention during transitions.
+* And standard features such as history stacking and clicks prevention during transitions.

 ## Basic Screen Transition

 ### Concept of screens and transitions
-Unity Screen Navigator classifies screens into threee types: "Page", "Modal" and "Sheet".
+Unity Screen Navigator classifies screens into three types: "Page", "Modal" and "Sheet".

-"Page" is the screen thast transition in sequence.
-For example, when you transition form the Page A to Page B, Page A will be stacked in the history.
-And when you return form Page B. Page A will be redisplayed with its states intact
+"Page" is the screen that transition in sequence.
+For example, when you transition form Page A to Page B, Page A will be stacked in the history.
+And when you return from Page B. Page A will be redisplayed with its states intact.

 <p align="center">
   <img width="50%" src="https://user-images.githubusercontent.com/47441314/136680850-2aca1977-02c2-4730-a0d8-603934f71c80.gif" alt="Demo">